 Here are my latest posts of my meals.
 I will provide the exact foods, the exact measurements, and the exact split of my meals.

-As I mentioned before I am currently on prep which means that I am currently trying to reduce body fat while maintaining the muscle mass that I gained during my offseason.
-I started by eating 2500 calories which is 1k calories less than my maximum capacity.
-From here my calories will slowly be decreased to slowly decrease my fat mass.
-You have to make sure that you decrease your calories strategically because if you drop them too fast, you can decrease your muscle mass.
-If you decrease your calories too low, you can also not be ready in time for your show.
+I am now on a mini-cut under the wise direction of PJ Braun from Blackstone Labs.
+The goal is to do a show sometime in the summer.
+For now we are doing a mini cut with a carb cycle to get a little of the holiday fluff off.
+I am trying to reduce body fat while maintaining the muscle mass.
+In general, you have to make sure that you decrease your calories strategically because if you drop them too fast, you can decrease your muscle mass.
+If you decrease your calories too slow, you can also not be ready in time for your show.

 As you will be able to tell, my diet will consist of the same staples and will remain strict.
 No cheat meals.
 My goal is to be as hard core as possible and give it my all for the next couple of weeks.